stanbrub/benchmark/docs/gc/gc-report.md

 - Java heap and CPU thread count typically used
 - Where the data typically comes from.
 DHE live tables?
 Kafka?
 Parquet?
 - What JVM options have already been tried in the field?
+- What queries are running all day vs frequent/short on a schedule